Mendasp/NS2Plus/README.md

 	- Added third option to the Alien Vision switcher: [Huze's Minimal AV](http://steamcommunity.com/sharedfiles/filedetails/?id=98879398).
 	- Added hit indicator fade time (chud_hitindicator).
 Controls the time it takes for the crosshair hit indicator to fade out (between 0 and 1 - Default value: 1).
 	- Added new command to disable automatic waypoints (chud_autowps).
 Disables the waypoints not given by the commander.

-- 05/03/2014 (Build 263):
-	- Minimal GUI now affects the Commander interface as expected

 Credits/Thanks to
 =================